isomerpages/moe-xinminsec/_school-resources-for-parents/School Rules and Regulations.md

 * Wearing of caps/hats to school is not allowed unless special permission is given.
 * Coloured contact lenses are not allowed.
 * Male students must be neat in appearance, clean-shaven and no facial hair is allowed.
-* Only girls are allowed to wear hair accessories such as hair bands and clips, which are to be black, dark brown or dark blue.
 * Students are to be respectful to school staff.
 * Students are to treat each other with respect (e.g. no vulgar, sexual or crude language, no bullying, threatening, intimidating, impersonation or causing annoyance or hurt to anyone by any means).
 * Students are not to be intimate with one another (e.g. no hugging, holding of hands, kissing, writing of intimate correspondence, sitting in close proximity etc.).